PLAN YOUR TRIP

-Camping offers the best of both worlds.
-Not all campsites or camping options mean that indulgences must be sacrificed as there are many luxury camping options such as glamping that follow the traditional camping trend whilst having additional comforts.
+This choice of accommodation offers the best of both worlds.
+Not all campsites mean that indulgences must be sacrificed as there are many luxury options such as glamping that follow the traditional camping trend whilst having additional comforts.
 Glamping comes in many forms, offering campers a chance to experience the outdoors whilst living with more facilities and still being low cost.
 50% of campers stated that they would like to experience glamping in the coming year, this has doubled over the past 12 months.

 The instability of Brexit has caused many holidaymakers to remain in the UK, staycations have become a phenomenon leading to an increase in camping holidays.
-Americans are the largest market for the RV industry with 40 million people in the U.S going RV camping, giving them the chance to escape the hustle and bustle.
+Americans are the largest market for the RV industry with 40 million people in the U.S going away in their RV, giving them the chance to escape the hustle and bustle.

 96% enjoy camping with family and friends and feel healthier because of the benefits of outdoor activities.

-50% of younger campers say their family introduced their interest in camping.
+50% of younger campers say their family inspired this type of travel.

 60% of older campers state that it was the love of outdoors that inspired this lifestyle.

-Camping also gives campers the opportunity to explore nature, improve their health, develop life skills, and gives them the chance to escape from everyday stresses.
-Many campers have found that they are a lot healthier because of the outdoor benefits camping provides.
+It also gives people the opportunity to explore nature, improve their health, develop life skills, and gives them the chance to escape from everyday stresses.
+Many campers have found that they are a lot healthier because of the outdoor benefits it provides.

-Physical pursuits whilst camping has increased since 2014.
+Physical pursuits whilst on this type of trip have increased since 2014.
 Hiking/backpacking has increased by 14%, canoeing/kayaking has increased by 11% and biking has increased by 6% since 2014.

 85% of adults state that the participation of children in outdoor activities is significant.